Cookie Dough S’mores

 4. Place the cookie dough on a cutting board.
 Remove the cookie dough from the refrigerator and place it on a cutting board.

-5. Again, use the grahams to measure!
+5. Cut the dough.
 Place three full graham crackers on top of the cookie dough and cut lengthwise then widthwise, using the grahams to measure out six squares of cookie dough.

-6. Put each square on a graham.
-Next, put each square of edible cookie dough on a graham and get ready to make your s’mores!
+Put each square on a graham.
+When you are ready to make the s’mores, put each square of cookie dough on a graham cracker.
+Or, at this point you can wrap and chill or freeze the dough to use later.

 Overhead view of graham crackers with cookie dough squares in place and chocolate on top getting ready to be made into Cookie Dough S'mores